awhitney42/YumYumDonut/README.md

 The final statement in this sub before RETURNing is `y=x`, which after the first run, it sets the **y** value to 63.
 This value will POKE the sprite data into 12288+63 to 12288+127 next time when drawing Sprite 1.

-**Line 9 : SUBROUTINE - Increment Score and Play Sound Effects**
+**Line 8 : SUBROUTINE - Increment Score and Play Sound Effects**

-When the sprites collide, subroutine 9 is called.
+When the sprites collide, subroutine 8 is called.
 This increments the Yum score shown on the screen and then plays a sound effect.

-`9 print"{clr}{home}yum! ";h:h=h+1:pokeq+5,6:pokeq+4,17:pokeq+24,9:pokeq+1,24:pokeq,155`
+`8 printt$h:h=h+1:pokeq+4,0:pokeq+4,17:pokeq+24,15:pokeq+5,6:pokeq+1,g:g=w+ti/300`

 The `print"{clr}{home}yum! ";h` statement prints the current YUM! score to the top of the screen.